 EcoProCote Acri-Soy Wood Sealer – Best Concrete Sealer

 With the ability to penetrate eco-friendly, clear concrete, the EcoProCote Acri-Soy Wood Sealer uses high-end technology featuring soy ester dispersion resins to offer lasting protection to wood and concrete.
 Providing very effective penetration, soy yester can protect a porous surface by creating a molecule bond whose seal is highly repellant.
 This product is mixed together with modified water-based acrylics to create an effective sealer for fiber cement, tile grout, plaster, stucco, natural stone, wood trim, masonry block, wood decks, brick pavers, and garage floors.

-Performing better than other water-based sealers, it gives you lasting protection against marring, dusting, stains, and moisture.
+Lasting Protection: Performing better than other water-based sealers, it gives you lasting protection against marring, dusting, stains, and moisture.
 EcoProCote Acri-Soy has a great spread rate and only evaporates once it has entered the pores of the substrate.
 If you are doing Green Building, this product will not affect the air quality when it is applied.

-Resistant to bad weather conditions and UV rays, this is a fast-drying product that will improve the life of the wood substrate.
+Resistance: Resistant to bad weather conditions and UV rays, this is a fast-drying product that will improve the life of the wood substrate.
 Once you have applied the product, it is easy to clean up with water and soap.
 EcoProCote Acri-Soy won’t flake, film, or peel and has a soy milk type of odor.

-Considerations when choosing a wood sealer
+Other factors when choosing wood sealer

 The color of the wood can be an important factor when considering wood sealers.
 Look for a clear sealer if you don’t want to add any color to your wood.
 If you do like a bit of color, a semi-transparent stain can be a good option.
 And, solid wood stains are the best choice if you want a complete change of color.